UBehrmann/DAI_practical_work_2/protocol.md

 ### CREATE_USER

 Asks the server to create a new user.
+The user must provide a name and a password.

 #### request